How Long Do I Have to Return Christmas Gifts?

 1. Extended Holiday Return Policies

-Many retailers extend their return windows during the holiday season to accommodate gifts purchased well in advance of Christmas.
-This means you often have more time than usual to decide whether to keep or return a gift.
+Many retailers extend their return windows during the holidays to accommodate gifts purchased in advance.
+This gives you extra time to decide whether to keep or return an item.

-Typical Timeframe: Most stores allow returns until mid to late January for items bought during the holiday season.
+Typical Timeframe: Most stores allow returns until mid or late January for holiday purchases.

 Examples: